maubanel/UE5-Hello-World/setting-up/README.md

 ##### `Step 16.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond:   :small_blue_diamond:

-Go back to **GitHub** on the web and refesh the folder.
+Go back to **GitHub** on the web and refesh your browser.
 If you did the above correctly you should now see all the folders on **GitHub**:

 ![all files now on github](images/FirstGitHubPush.jpg)